Exercise 15: Reading Files

 - Above each line, write out in English what that line does.

 - If you are not sure ask someone for help or search online.
-Many times searching for "python THING" will find answers for what that THING does in Python.
+Many times searching for "python THING" will find answers to what that THING does in Python.
 Try searching for "python open."

 Common Student Questions